ALL ABOUT VEGETABLES

 - Organically grown

-We also do not recommend fermenting, which often produces highly toxic Aldehydes.
+In general, we do not recommend fermenting, which often produces toxic Aldehydes.

-- Locally grown, but only if they are of excellent quality.
+- Locally grown is very good, but only if the vegetables are of excellent quality.

-Eat cooked vegetables at least three times daily.
-It is nice to cook them fresh for each meal, but it is fine to cook a lot of them once or twice daily and eat them all day.
+- Eat cooked vegetables three times daily.
+It is best to cook them fresh for each meal, but it is okay to cook a lot of them once or twice daily and eat them all day.

 The cabbage family or cruciferous vegetables.
 The best are red cabbage, cauliflower (including the leaves and stems around the outside), and Brussels sprouts.
-Broccoli is okay, but at this time baby brocolli, brocolini, or brocolette seem to be a little better.
+Broccoli is okay, but at this time brocolini, also called baby broccoli or brocolette is better for development.
 (Rutabaga and daikon are also cruciferous, but I listed them under roots).

 Greens.
-These appear to be less important than the roots or cruciferous vegetables, so eat less of them.
-The best include green beans, spinach, bok choy, Swiss chard, Chinese cabbage, parsley, watercress, cilantro, mustard greens, collard greens, carrot tops, and a few others.
+Daily ones are green onions and green beans.
+Other greens are for occasional use only such as spinach, bok choy, Swiss chard, Chinese cabbage, parsley, watercress, cilantro, mustard greens, collard greens, carrot tops, and a few others.
 Some kale is reported to contain high levels of thallium, a toxic metal, so I would avoid it for now.

 Do not eat raw vegetables.
 I know this goes against popular opinion.
 The reasons are explained below.